bao-project/bao-helloworld/README.md

 #### 5.1.4.
 Ready for launch!

-Now, we have everything configured for testing our new setup!
+Now, you have everything configured for testing your new setup!
 Just run the following command:
 ```sh
 qemu-system-aarch64 -nographic \